Betty7JamesR/Berkeley_SideChat_WebHole/webhole-master/README.md

 # The Seed

-A refined version of the front-end code used at PKU Helper.
+A refined version of the front-end code used at #PKU Helper#.

 **Note that this repository does not belong to any website.
 Developers of this repository take no responsibility of contents on websites using it.**